zeditor01/zowe_db2_tools/docs/101_pre-requisites.md

 ## 3. Checking if these pre-requisites are installed

 This page provides worked examples of how to check whether the pre-requisites are satisfied on a z/OS system.

+[This Page](https://github.com/zeditor01/zowe_db2_tools/tree/main) provides worked examples of how to check whether the pre-requisites are satisfied on a z/OS system.